Arweave Founder Talks with NEAR Co-Founder: Exploring the Path of AI and Blockchain Integration

 Lulu: I'm curious about Illia's perspective on the scalability of the AO approach or model.
 You have worked on the Transformer model, which aims to address the bottlenecks of sequential processing.
 I want to ask, what is NEAR's approach to scalability?
 In a previous AMA chat, you mentioned that you are exploring a direction where multiple small models form a system, which could be one of the solutions.

-Illia: Scalability can manifest in many different ways in blockchain, and we can continue along the lines of Sam's discussion.
+Illia: Scalability can manifest in many different ways in blockchain, and we can continue along Sam's topic.
 What we see now is that if you use a single large language model (LLM), it has some limitations in reasoning.
 You need to prompt it in a specific way for it to run for a while.
 Over time, the models will continue to improve and become more general.
-But in any case, you are tuning these models (which can be seen as primitive intelligence) to perform specific functions and tasks and to reason better in specific contexts.
+But in any case, you are tuning these models (which can be seen as raw intelligence) to perform specific functions and tasks and to reason better in specific contexts.

 If you want them to perform more general work and processes, you need multiple models running in different contexts, executing different aspects of tasks.
 For a very specific example, we are currently developing an end-to-end process.
 You could say, "Hey, I want to build this application."
 The final output is a fully constructed application, complete with correct, formally verified smart contracts, and the user experience has been thoroughly tested.
-In real life, there usually isn't one person building all these things, and the same idea applies here.
-You actually want AI to play different roles and take on different responsibilities at different times, right?
+In real life, typically, one person does not build all these things, and the same idea applies here.
+You actually want AI to play different roles and take on different functions at different times, right?

-First, you need an AI agent acting as a product manager, gathering requirements, figuring out what you really want, what the trade-offs are, and what the user stories and experiences are.
-Then there might be an AI designer responsible for translating those designs into the frontend.
+First, you need an AI agent that acts as a product manager, actually gathering requirements, figuring out what you really want, what the trade-offs are, and what the user stories and experiences are.
+Then there might be an AI designer responsible for translating these designs into the frontend.
 Next could be an architect responsible for the backend and middleware architecture.
-Then there is the AI developer, writing code and ensuring that the smart contracts and all frontend work are formally verified.
-Finally, there might be an AI tester ensuring everything runs smoothly, testing through a browser.
-This forms a set of AI agents that, while they may use the same model, are fine-tuned for specific functions.
-They interact in the process, each playing their role independently, using prompts, structures, tools, and the observed environment to build a complete workflow.
+Then there’s the AI developer, writing code and ensuring that the smart contracts and all frontend work are formally verified.
+Finally, there might be an AI tester ensuring everything runs smoothly, testing through the browser.
+This creates a set of AI agents that, while they may use the same model, are fine-tuned for specific functions.
+They each play their roles independently in the process, interacting using prompts, structures, tools, and the observed environment to build a complete workflow.

-This is what Sam was talking about, having many different agents that asynchronously complete their work, observing the environment and figuring out what to do.
-So you do need a framework, a system to continuously improve them.
-From the user's perspective, you send a request and interact with different agents, but they work together as a single system to get the job done.
-At a lower level, they might actually be paying each other for exchanging information, or different agents owned by different owners interact to actually accomplish something.
+This is what Sam is talking about, having many different agents that asynchronously complete their work, observing the environment and figuring out what to do.
+So you do need a framework; you need a system to continuously improve them.
+From the user's perspective, you send a request and interact with different agents, but they work together as if they are a single system completing the task.
+At a lower level, they might actually pay each other for exchanging information, or different agents owned by different owners interact with each other to actually accomplish something.
 This is a new version of an API, smarter and more natural language-driven.
 All of this requires a lot of framework structure, as well as payment and settlement systems.

 Lulu: This use case is very interesting.
 I believe there is typically a demand for high-frequency payments and complex strategies for AI payments, which have not yet been realized due to performance limitations.
-So I look forward to seeing how better scalability options can meet these needs.
-In our hackathon, Sam and the team mentioned that AO is also exploring using new AI infrastructure to support DeFi use cases.
+So I look forward to seeing how better scalability options can meet these demands.
+In our hackathon, Sam and the team mentioned that AO is also exploring the use of new AI infrastructure to support DeFi use cases.
 Sam, could you elaborate on how your infrastructure applies in the new DeFi scenarios?

-Sam: We call it agent finance.
+Sam: We call it Agent Finance.
 This refers to the two aspects we see in the market.
-DeFi has done very well in its first phase, decentralizing various economic primitives and bringing them on-chain, allowing users to operate without trusting any intermediaries.
-But when we think about the market, we think about the fluctuations of digital assets and the intelligence driving those decisions.
-When you can bring that intelligence itself on-chain, you get a trustless financial tool, like a fund.
+DeFi has done very well in its first phase, decentralizing various economic primitives and bringing them on-chain, allowing users to use them without trusting any intermediaries.
+But when we think about the market, we think about the digital ups and downs, and the intelligence driving these decisions.
+When you can bring this intelligence itself on-chain, you get a financial tool that requires no trust, like a fund.

 A simple example is, suppose we want to build a meme coin trading hedge fund.
 Our strategy is to buy Trump coins when we see mentions of Trump and buy Biden coins when we see mentions of Biden.
-In AO, you can use oracle services like 0rbit to get the full content of web pages, such as The Wall Street Journal or The New York Times, and then input that into your agent, which processes the data and analyzes how many times Trump was mentioned.
+In AO, you can use oracle services like 0rbit to get the full content of web pages, such as The Wall Street Journal or The New York Times, and then feed it into your agent, which processes this data and analyzes how many times Trump has been mentioned.
 You can also perform sentiment analysis to understand market trends.
-Then, your agent will buy and sell those assets based on that information.
+Then, your agent will buy and sell these assets based on this information.

-Interestingly, we can make the agents themselves trustless.
-This way, you have a hedge fund that can execute strategies, and you can invest funds in it without trusting the fund manager.
-This is another aspect of finance that the DeFi world has not truly touched upon: making informed decisions and then taking action.
+Interestingly, we can make the agents themselves operate without trust.
+This way, you have a hedge fund that can execute strategies, and you can invest funds into it without trusting the fund manager.
+This is another aspect of finance that the DeFi world has not truly touched upon, which is making informed decisions and then acting on them.
 If we can make these decision-making processes trustworthy, we can unify the entire system into what looks like a truly decentralized economy, rather than just a settlement layer involving different economic games.

-We see this as a huge opportunity, and some people in the ecosystem have already started building these components.
+We see this as a huge opportunity, and some people in the ecosystem are already starting to build these components.
 We have a team creating a trustless portfolio manager that buys and sells assets based on the proportions you want.
 For example, you want 50% to be Arweave tokens and 50% to be stablecoins.
 When the prices of these things change, it will automatically execute trades.
-There is also an interesting concept behind this: AO has a feature we call cron messages.
+There’s also an interesting concept behind this; AO has a feature we call cron messages.
 This means processes can wake themselves up and decide to do something autonomously in the environment.
-You can set your hedge fund smart contract to wake up every five seconds or five minutes, retrieve data from the network, process the data, and take action in the environment.
+You can set your hedge fund smart contract to wake up every five seconds or five minutes, fetch data from the network, process it, and take action in the environment.
 This makes it completely autonomous, as it can interact with the environment; in a sense, it is "alive."

-Executing smart contracts on Ethereum requires external triggers, and many infrastructures have been built to address this issue, but it is not smooth.
+Executing smart contracts on Ethereum requires external triggers, and many infrastructures have been built to solve this problem, but it’s not smooth.
 In AO, these functionalities are built-in.
-Therefore, you will see a market on-chain where agents continuously compete with each other.
+Therefore, you will see a market on-chain where agents are constantly competing with each other.
 This will significantly increase the usage of the network in ways never seen before in the crypto space.

 Lulu: NEAR.ai is advancing some promising use cases.
 Can you tell us more about other aspects or the overall strategy and some key focuses?

-Illia: Indeed, there are many things happening at every level, with various products and projects to integrate.
+Illia: Indeed, there are many things happening at every level, with various products and projects that can be integrated.
 It all obviously starts with the NEAR blockchain itself.
-Many projects require a scalable blockchain, some form of authentication, payment, and coordination.
+Many projects need a scalable blockchain, some form of authentication, payment, and coordination.
 NEAR's smart contracts are written in Rust and JavaScript, which is very convenient for many use cases.
-An interesting thing is that NEAR's recent protocol upgrade introduced what we call yield/resume precompiles.
+One interesting thing is that NEAR's recent protocol upgrade introduced what are called yield/resume precompiles.
 These precompiles allow smart contracts to pause execution, waiting for external events to occur, whether from another smart contract or AI inference, and then resume execution.
 This is very useful for smart contracts that need input from LLMs (like ChatGPT) or verifiable reasoning.

-We also launched chain abstraction and chain signature functionalities, which are unique features NEAR introduced in the past six months.
+We also introduced chain abstraction and chain signature functionalities, which are unique features NEAR has brought in over the past six months.
 Any NEAR account can transact on other chains.
-This is very useful for building agents, AI inference, or other infrastructures, as you can now perform cross-chain transactions through NEAR without worrying about transaction fees, tokens, RPC, and other infrastructures.
+This is very useful for building agents, AI inference, or other infrastructures because now you can conduct cross-chain transactions via NEAR without worrying about transaction fees, tokens, RPC, and other infrastructures.
 All of this is handled for you through the chain signature infrastructure.
-Ordinary users can also use this feature.
-There is a HOT Wallet built on NEAR on Telegram, which just launched Base integration on the mainnet, with about 140,000 users using Base through this Telegram wallet.
+Regular users can also use this feature.
+There is a HOT Wallet built on NEAR on Telegram, which has just launched Base integration on the mainnet, with about 140,000 users using Base through this Telegram wallet.

-Additionally, we are developing what we call AI inference routers, which are essentially a place to plug in all use cases, middleware, decentralized inference, and on-chain and off-chain data providers.
-This router can serve as a framework to truly connect all the projects being built in the NEAR ecosystem and then provide all of this to the NEAR user base.
+In addition, we are developing what we call AI inference routers, which are essentially a place that can plug into all use cases, middleware, decentralized inference, and on-chain and off-chain data providers.
+This router can serve as a framework that truly connects all the projects being built in the NEAR ecosystem and then provides all of this to the NEAR user base.
 NEAR has over 15 million monthly active users across different models and applications.

-In summary, this is a complete tech stack, from the underlying blockchain infrastructure to Web3's chain abstraction, to peer-to-peer connections, very suitable for connecting off-chain and on-chain participants.
-Next are applications of AI inference routing centers and local data storage, particularly suitable for cases where access to private data is needed without leaking it to the outside.
-Finally, developers will integrate all research results, aiming to have future applications built by AI.
+In summary, this is a complete tech stack, from the underlying blockchain infrastructure to chain abstraction for Web3, to peer-to-peer connections, making it very suitable for connecting off-chain and on-chain participants.
+Next are applications of AI inference routing centers and local data storage, particularly suitable for situations where access to private data is needed without leaking it to the outside.
+Finally, developers will integrate all research outcomes, aiming for future applications to be built by AI.
 In the medium to long term, this will be a very important direction for development.

 Lulu: I would like to ask Sam, what are AO's current priorities and research focuses?

-Sam: One idea that I am particularly interested in is leveraging the scalability provided by AO to establish a deterministic subset of CUDA, an abstract GPU driver.
-Typically, GPU computation is not deterministic, so it cannot be safely used for computation like it can on AO, at least not safely, and therefore no one would trust these processes.
-If we can solve this problem, it is theoretically possible, we just need to address the uncertainty issues at the device level.
-There has already been some interesting research, but it needs to be handled in a way that can always be 100% deterministic, which is crucial for the execution of smart contracts.
+Sam: One idea that I am particularly interested in is leveraging the scalability provided by AO to build a deterministic subset of CUDA, an abstract GPU driver.
+Typically, GPU computation is non-deterministic, so it cannot be safely used for computation like it can be on AO, at least not safely, which is why no one would trust these processes.
+If we can solve this problem, it is theoretically possible; we just need to address the uncertainty issues at the device level.
+There has been some interesting research, but it needs to be handled in a way that can always be 100% deterministic, which is crucial for the execution of smart contracts.
 We already have a plugin system supporting this functionality as a driver within AO.
-The framework is already there; we just need to figure out how to implement it precisely.
-Although there are many technical details, fundamentally, it is about making the jobs in the GPU environment predictable enough for this type of computation.
+The framework is already in place; we just need to figure out how to implement it precisely.
+Although there are many technical details, the basic idea is to make the jobs in the GPU environment sufficiently predictable for this type of computation.

-Another area I am interested in is whether we can leverage the capabilities of on-chain AI to enable decentralized or at least open and distributed model training, especially fine-tuning models.
-The basic idea is that if you can set a clear criterion for a task, you can train a model against that criterion.
+Another area I am interested in is whether we can leverage this on-chain AI capability to enable decentralized or at least open and distributed model training, especially fine-tuning models.
+The basic idea is that if you can set a clear criterion for a task, you can train models against that criterion.
 Can we create a system where people stake tokens to incentivize miners to compete to build better models?
-While this may not attract a very diverse group of miners, that doesn't matter because it allows for open model training.
-Then, when miners upload models, they can add a general data license label stating that anyone can use these models, but if used for commercial purposes, specific royalties must be paid.
+While this may not attract a very diverse set of miners, that doesn't matter, as it allows for model training in an open manner.
+Then, when miners upload models, they can add a general data license tag that stipulates anyone can use these models, but if used for commercial purposes, specific royalties must be paid.
 Royalties can be distributed to contributors through tokens.
-This way, by combining all these elements, we can create an incentive mechanism to train open-source models.
+This way, by combining all these elements, we can create an incentive mechanism for training open-source models.

 Illia and Sam's Favorite Projects